CIEX: THE CHEMICAL INNOVATION EXCHANGE

 Find strategic partners and discover the latest tools and technologies to power your business.

-Amy Schumacher is the Chief Executive Officer of The Heritage Group, overseeing the company’s portfolio of more than 30 businesses and 5,000 employees.
+Amy Schumacher is the Chief Executive Officer of The Heritage Group, overseeing the company’s portfolio of more than 50 companies and 6,000 employees.
 She is also a member of its board of trustees.
 Amy has been part of The Heritage Group family of businesses since 2008, when she founded Monument Chemical — THG’s specialty chemicals business — and served as Monument’s President and CEO for eight years.
 In that role, she was responsible for growing Monument from a small, Indianapolis-based business into a global company with operations in Europe and the US.
 In 2016, Amy transitioned to President of The Heritage Group and was appointed CEO in 2020, marking the fourth generation of Fehsenfeld family leadership.
+She graduated from Purdue University with a B.A. in Education and B.S. in Civil Engineering and received her M.B.A. from Massachusetts Institute of Technology.
+She serves on the boards of the Central Indiana Corporate Partnership, Calumet Specialty Products and the Purdue Engineering Advisory Council.
+Amy enjoys spending her free time with her husband, Jim, and her two daughters.

 HIGH-THROUGHPUT RESEARCH AND DIGITALIZATION TO SOLVE WORLD SCALE PROBLEMS